-Our reinsurance recoverables are valued at -€5.8m and exist in relation to mortality benefits on some products.
-This is a liability but is not material.
+Our reinsurance recoverables are valued at -€6.5m and exist in relation to mortality benefits on some products.
+This is a liability but is not considered material when compared to the remaining balances.

 We do not have any risk transfer arrangements with special purpose vehicles.